Quantitative Asset and Risk Management

 Lehrveranstaltung Alternative InvestmentsECTS Credits 2.00Sprache EnglischStudienplan BBSemester 2 SSIncoming

-After the successful completion of the course students are able to point out the characteristics of the asset class alternative investments.
-They are capable to analyse them and differentiate between different investment approaches.
-Furthermore, they have the ability to conduct performance and attribution analyses for this asset class.
-Additionally, the students are able to use alternative investment products in a portfolio management process to optimize portfolio selection.
+After the successful completion of the course, students are able to systemize the wide range of products in the asset class alternative investments.
+They can elaborate on different products of the asset class such as real estate and hedge funds alongside their risk profile and discuss different investment approaches.
+Furthermore, they can describe the characteristics of real estate markets, distinguish between different investment approaches (style and vehicle), reflect on the risks of these investments and perform real estate valuation based on various models.
+Additionally, they have the ability to conduct performance and attribution analyses for this asset class and are able to use alternative investment products in a portfolio management process to optimize portfolio selection.

 Lehrveranstaltung Asset Class Credit ProductsECTS Credits 2.00Sprache EnglischStudienplan BBSemester 2 SSIncoming